ThrowTheSwitch/Unity/docs/UnityHelperScriptsGuide.md

 To clarify, if `:main_name == :auto` and the test filename is "test_my_project.c", then the generated function name will be `main_test_my_project(int argc, char** argv)`.

+This option can also be specified at the command prompt as `--main_name=""`

 ##### `main_export_decl`

 Provide any `cdecl` for the `main()` test function.
 Is empty by default.